-- 4.10 It is the Recruiting Manager's responsibility to identify a vacancy, seek budgetary authority for the position and to produce a Role Profile for the role. - 4.11 There are a number of recruitment related activities which require personnel to sign the relevant Role Profile Addendum which clearly articulates the role and responsibility for which they are accountable. - 4.12 The Staff Requisition Form or Leavers Replacement Form (if appropriate) must be approved prior to any recruitment activity including advertising, engaging with external agencies, interviewing or making verbal or written job offers.
-This is to ensure the new position and recruitment costs are within the approved budget. - 4.13 The HR Department provides a Recruitment Toolkit to assist with the process.
+- 4.10 It is the Recruiting Manager's responsibility to identify a vacancy, seek budgetary authority for the position and to produce a Role Profile for the role. - 4.11 There are a number of recruitment related activities which require personnel to sign the relevant Role Profile Addendum which clearly articulates the role and responsibility for which they are accountable. - 4.12 The appropriate budgetary sign off form (if appropriate) must be approved prior to any recruitment activity including advertising, engaging with external agencies, interviewing or making verbal or written job offers.
+This is to ensure the new position and recruitment costs are within the approved budget. - 4.13 The HR Department provides a Recruitment Toolkit to assist with the recruitment process.